-This video from the Times of India shows exactly how to do it:
+This video above from the Times of India shows exactly how to do it.

-Note: Some people say that menstruating women avoid this practice.
+Note: Some people say that menstruating women should avoid this practice.

 Take a detox bath and eliminate toxins like pollutants, chemicals and heavy metals by sweating it all out!